• Skip to main content

 Calories: 259kcal | Carbohydrates: 38g | Protein: 7g | Fat: 9g | Saturated Fat: 2g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 5g | Trans Fat: 1g | Cholesterol: 8mg | Sodium: 322mg | Potassium: 274mg | Fiber: 2g | Sugar: 7g | Vitamin A: 446IU | Vitamin C: 10mg | Calcium: 66mg | Iron: 1mg

-Filed Under: Pasta Salads, Summer, Summer Recipes
+Filed Under: Pasta Salads, Salad Dressings, Summer, Summer Recipes

 DISCLOSURE: Flavor Mosaic is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 Please note: This blog may contain affiliate links to products I use and love.
 I earn a small commission, at no extra cost to you, to help with blog expenses when you make a purchase through an affiliate link.
 Thank you for your support!